Goats on Ventnor Downs

 The goats we have at Ventnor Downs are an ancient breed, originally released in the Cheviots, Northumberland, in the 1860s.

-In 1976, three Cheviot goats were brought to The Valley of the Rocks in Devon.
-And in 1993 we collected seven of these and brought them to the Isle of Wight.
+In 1976, three Cheviot goats were brought to The Valley of the Rocks in Devon where they bred and became a well established herd.
+In 1993 we collected seven of these and brought them to the Isle of Wight.

 Their job was to control the spread of the holm oak trees planted around Ventnor by the Victorians.